Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-at2Y5iISicY.md

 # [April 20th, 2021 Livestream](../2021-04-20.md)
 ## Q&A: Will there be any updates after 1.0?
 https://www.youtube.com/watch?v=at2Y5iISicY
-This question was possibly duplicated with a more recent answer: [August 30th, 2022 Livestream Q&A: Any plans for the game beyond 1.0?](./yt-mZhl4NGoywM.md) [https://www.youtube.com/watch?v=mZhl4NGoywM](https://www.youtube.com/watch?v=mZhl4NGoywM)
+This question was possibly duplicated with a more recent answer: [November 8th, 2022 Livestream Q&A: Updates after 1.0?](./yt-eHFSHUqYSZc.md) [https://www.youtube.com/watch?v=eHFSHUqYSZc](https://www.youtube.com/watch?v=eHFSHUqYSZc)

 ### Topics